Approvals for the Middle East

 - Air conditioners

-Saudi Arabia is currently developing its own approval procedures for medical products.
+Saudi Arabia currently is developing its own approval procedures for medical products.
 During this transitional phase, manufacturers must obtain approval from one of the five founding members of the Global Harmonization Task Force (GHTF) - Europe, the United States, Canada, Australia/New Zealand, or Japan.
-Additional national requirements apply to products introduced to the Saudi Arabian market.
-TÜV Rheinland is one of the few independent agencies authorized by the Saudi Food & Drug Authority (SFDA) to review the relevant approval criteria.
+TÜV Rheinland is one of the few independent agencies authorized by the Saudi Food & Drug Authority (SFDA) to test according to the relevant national approval criteria.
 For up-to-date information, please consult our Web pages on medical products and technology.

 Technical Inspection Report

 KUCAS, the Kuwait Conformity Assessment Scheme, is the local system for product approval established by the Kuwaiti Public Authority for Industry (PAI).
-For a shipment base certificate a Technical Inspection Report (TIR) must first be obtained for your product.
-This is issued by a designated inspection and certification agency.
+As a shipment base certificate a Technical Inspection Report (TIR) must first be obtained for your product.
+This TIR can be issued by TÜV Rheinland as a designated inspection and certification agency.
 Should you fail to obtain this report, your product will be tested in local laboratories – and held at customs until approved.
 Products with negative test results will be rejected.
 Let TÜV Rheinland help you avoid costly and time-consuming delays to your product’s market launch.

 Authorized to Inspect by PAI